education at the lewis Museum

 Educator’s Webinar: We Rise Up – The Black Women’s Suffrage Movement

 Experience the black women’s suffrage movement and its leaders with a scholarly lecture with Dr. Martha S. Jones as she discusses her newest book, Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All.
-The presentation will be followed with a resource lesson on the movement.
 Dr. Jones is a history professor from Johns Hopkins University.
 She is a legal and cultural historian whose work examines how African Americans have shaped the story of American democracy.
-RSVP HERE
+The presentation will be followed with a resource lesson on the movement with Dr. Amy Rosenkrans, an educator with Baltimore City Schools.

 An African American Journey: A Resource for Learning the History of African Americans in Maryland and the United States